viamrobotics/docs/docs/components/power-sensor/_index.md

 # SME: #team-bucket
 ---

-A power sensor is a device that reports measurements of the voltage, current, and power consumption in your machine's system.
+A power sensor component represents a device that reports measurements of the voltage, current, and power consumption of connected hardware.
-Integrate this component to monitor your power levels.

-## Related services

-{{< cards >}}
-{{< relatedcard link="/services/data/" >}}
-{{< /cards >}}

 ## Available models

-To use your power sensor component, check whether one of the following models supports it.
+To use a power sensor and get its measurements, you have to add it as well as any dependencies, such as a board and a configured analog-to-digital converter (ADC), to your machine's configuration.

+Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.

+The following list shows you the available sensor models.
-For configuration information, click on the model name:
+For additional configuration information, click on the model name:

 {{< tabs >}}
 {{% tab name="viam-server" %}}